Interested in learning more about our screening programs or partnerships?

 Please contact us at email@example.com

 Screening for prostate cancer is one of the most controversial topics in the urological literature.
-The European Association of Urology supports measures to encourage appropriate prostate cancer detection through PSA testing while reducing overdiagnosis and overtreatment.
-Additionally, all professional guidelines recommend that age, family history, and race/ethnicity be considered to men at increased risk.
-However, recent data suggest that this standard of care by itself is insufficient and inadequate.
+The European Association of Urology supports measures to encourage appropriate prostate cancer detection through PSA testing whilst considering age, family history, and ethnicity.

 - Mucci LA, Hjelmborg JB, Harris JR, Czene K, Havelick DJ, Scheike T, et al. Familial Risk and Heritability of Cancer Among Twins in Nordic Countries.
 Jama.
 2016;315(1):68-76.